BAS Agent Registration Skill Set (FNSSS00004)

 - Learn at any time of the day, in the comforts of your own home or office

-- Whether you want to learn the required accounting skills and knowledge to register as a BAS agent, or undertake BAS responsibilities for your business, this online course can equip you with the knowledge and skills you need
+- Whether you want to learn the required accounting skills and knowledge to register as a BAS agent, or undertake BAS responsibilities for your business, this online course can help equip you with the knowledge and skills you need

 - Identify and apply compliance and other requirements applicable to business activity